turtneck/Fall-21-CSC-hacks/README.md

 ## Team Information
 Jonah Belback
 * jeb382@pitt.edu
-* Pitt CompEng, 2025
+* Pitt CompEng, spring 2025
 * Couldn't find anyone lol

 ## MVP DEMO
-Unfortunately the whole point of making this was to build soem hardware and then export whatever image and video(WIP) i want and display it on an LED grid i made so it wont work unless you have my board
+Unfortunately the whole point of making this was to build some hardware and then export whatever image and video(WIP) i want and display it on an LED grid i made so it wont work unless you have my board
 BUT if anything I made it preview the blk/white image at a scale hardcode in the matlab fiel so you can have fun with that i guess

 STEPS: